amirongit/notecode/elasticsearchInAction.md

 |fuzziness|allowed number of misspells (levenshtein distance algorithm)|
 |minimum_should_match|minimum number of matched tokens|

-- fetches documents whose value of "field" contains tokens of value of "query"
 ### The "match_phrase" Query
+- fetches documents whose value of "field" contains tokens of "phrase" in the same order
 - match_phrase query object
     ```
     {